YoussefElsafi/Advanced-AI-Discord-Bot-BatchBot/README.md

 - `no need for a command`: Summarizes a YouTube video and provides a transcript.
 - `no need for a command`: Analyzes a file and provides key insights.
 - `/music [prompt]`: Generates a music piece based on your text prompts.

+For a full list of commands, type `//help` in Discord after adding BatchBot to your server.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+## Acknowledgements

+- [Google Generative AI](https://aistudio.google.com/app) for providing the advanced AI models.
+- [Hugging Face](https://huggingface.co/) for the image generation models.
+- [DuckDuckGo](https://duckduckgo.com/) for the web search API.
+- And all the amazing contributors who have helped improve BatchBot!

+## Support

+If you have questions or need assistance, you can:

+- Reach out via email: [Support](mailto:batchbothelp@gmail.com)
+- Open an issue on our [GitHub repository](https://github.com/YoussefElsafi/Advanced-AI-Discord-Bot-BatchBot/issues)
+- Watch our [YouTube tutorial](https://youtu.be/ow-Cw8OLTdI) for setup instructions
+- Watch our [Youtube Update Video (v1.5.0)](https://www.youtube.com/watch?v=CiG4pMOyPUo) for more information
+- Check our [Documentation](DOCUMENTATION.md) for detailed guides

+Enjoy using BatchBot! 🚀